Skip to content

 If you manage to walk into the abandoned Flugplatz Rangsdorf, you will never suspect what the place used to be and how much history happened there.
 It was here that Claus Schenk Graf von Stauffenberg landed after trying to kill Hitler back in 1944, and this is why we took our cameras to explore this abandoned airport ten kilometers south of Berlin city limits.

 Right now, the abandoned Flugplatz Rangsdorf is a quiet place where you can hear the cars going by on the highway while we take pictures.
 This was the only noise we heard during our cold morning in March 2018.
-No guards, no other people.
+There were no guards, no other people.
 Maybe the cold scared them away.
 Perhaps it was the distance to Berlin.

 Today, the abandoned Flugplatz Rangsdorf is fenced, and its gates are closed to the public.
-There are houses around the area and from outside, you can only see dilapidated buildings.
+There are houses around the area, and you can only see dilapidated buildings from outside.
 Decaying buildings that were, back in the 1940s, one of the most essential airfields around Berlin.

-Inside the abandoned Flugplatz Rangsdorf today, there is nothing to remind us of what happened there more than 80 years ago.
-But, while we were looking for a way to get to the area, we saw a road called Stauffenbergallee.
+Inside the abandoned Flugplatz Rangsdorf today, nothing reminds us of what happened there more than 80 years ago.
+But, while looking for a way to get to the area, we saw a road called Stauffenbergallee.
 This might be the only evidence of what happened there before.

-Exploring the abandoned Flugplatz Rangsdorf was one of the most interesting urban exploration trips of the last couple of years for us.
-The area has seen better days but the morning we visited the place was a beautiful one, and the orange grass growing around it made every picture we took fantastically.
+Exploring the abandoned Flugplatz Rangsdorf was one of our most interesting urban exploration trips in the last couple of years.
+The area has seen better days, but the morning we visited was a beautiful one, and the orange grass growing around it made every picture we took fantastic.

-Also, the control tower which was used when the airport still existed is there, and you can climb all the way to the top for a panoramic view of the area.
-There are new buildings around the former airport and some houses spread around.
+Also, the control tower that was used when the airport still existed is there, and you can climb all the way to the top for a panoramic view of the area.
+There are new buildings around the former airport and some houses scattered around.
 But if you look in the other direction, you can only see grass and trees.
-This is where the airfield used to be and, from up there, you can still look at the tracks where so many airplanes landed.
+This is where the airfield used to be, and from up there, you can still look at the tracks where so many airplanes landed.

-Next, to the control tower, you can see the remains of what used to be a gym.
-There are words in Russian, what used to be a basketball court and a lot of graffiti.
-For us, this was the most photogenically area to explore since there were so many things to capture with our cameras.
+Next to the control tower, you can see the remains of what used to be a gym.
+There are Russian words, what used to be a basketball court and a lot of graffiti.
+For us, this was the most photogenic area to explore since there were so many things to capture with our cameras.

-There are holes in the fence, and you just need to jump over them and enter the area.
-We read on Abandoned Berlin about some guards being in the area but we didn’t see anything on a cold morning we were there.
-If you visit the abandoned Flugplatz Rangsdorf, take pictures of everything but don’t steal or destroy the area.
+There are holes in the fence; you just need to jump over them and enter the area.
+We read on Abandoned Berlin about some guards being in the area, but we didn’t see anything on a cold morning when we were there.
+If you visit the abandoned Flugplatz Rangsdorf, take pictures of everything, but don’t steal or destroy the area.
 Don’t be an asshole.

-If you want to take your cameras and photograph the Flugplatz Rangsdorf, you need to hop on a train to Rangsdorf and head south after leaving the train station.
+If you want to take your cameras and photograph the Flugplatz Rangsdorf, hop on a train to Rangsdorf and head south after leaving the train station.
 Follow the map below, and you will be more than fine.

 Walther-Rathenau-Straße, 15834